Père Fouettard: Origin

-The most popular story about the origin of Père Fouettard was first told about the year 1252.
-An innkeeper (or a butcher in other versions) captures three boys who appear to be wealthy and on their way to enroll in a religious boarding school.
-Along with his wife, he kills the children in order to rob them.
-One gruesome version tells that they drug the children, slit their throats, cut them into pieces, and stew them in a barrel.
-St. Nicholas discovers the crime and resurrects the children.
-After this, Père Fouettard repents and becomes St. Nicholas' partner.
-A slightly different version of this story claims that St. Nicholas forced Père Fouettard to become his assistant as a punishment for his crimes.
+The most popular story about the origin of the character was first told around the year 1252.
+Père Fouettard was an innkeeper (or a butcher in other versions).
+He captured three boys, who appeared to be wealthy and on their way to a religious boarding school.
+He and his wife killed the children in order to rob them.
+One gruesome version tells that they drugged the children, slit their throats, cut them into pieces, and stewed them in a barrel.
+Saint Nicholas discovered the crime and resurrected the children.
+Père Fouettard repented and became Saint Nicholas' partner.
+A slightly different version of this story claims that Saint Nicholas forced Père Fouettard to become his assistant as a punishment for his crimes.

 Another story states that during the Siege of Metz (a city in Eastern France) in 1552, an effigy of king Charles V was burned and dragged through the city.
-Meanwhile, an association of tanners created a grotesque character (also a tanner) armed with a whip and bound in chains who punished children.
-After Metz was liberated, the charred effigy of Charles V and the character created by the tanners somehow assimilated into what is now known as Père Fouettard.
-Events surrounding the city's liberation and the burning of the effigy coincided with the passage of St. Nicholas, hence Père Fouettard became his "bad cop" counterpart.
+Meanwhile, an association of tanners created a grotesque character (also a tanner) armed with a whip and bound in chains, who punished children.
+After Metz was liberated, the charred effigy of Charles V and the tanner character somehow combined into what is now known as Père Fouettard.
+Events surrounding the city's liberation and the burning of the effigy coincided with the passage of Saint Nicholas, hence Père Fouettard became his "bad cop" counterpart.

 In the 1930s, Père Fouettard appeared in the United States under the translated name Father Flog or Spanky.
 Although almost identical to the original French personification, Father Flog had nothing to do with Christmas and also had a female accomplice named Mother Flog.
 The two doled out specific punishments for specific childhood crimes (e.g. cutting out the tongue for lying).

 Appearance

 The most common depiction of Père Fouettard is of a man with a sinister face dressed in dark robes with scraggly unkempt hair and a long beard.
 He is armed with a whip, a large stick, or bundles of switches.
 Some incarnations of the character have him wearing a wicker backpack in which children can be placed and carried away.
-Sometimes he merely carries a large bundle of sticks on his back.
+Sometimes, he merely carries a large bundle of sticks on his back.